SFTtech/openage/doc/code/convert/README.md

 * Type-specific storage and folder structure
   * Define rules for saving specific ids/filesuffixes to specific folders
     * e.g. map "slp" => "graphics/",
-      meaning all slps will be stored into that folders
+      meaning all slps will be stored into that folders.
     * Map specific filenames,
       e.g. "015015.slp" => "graphics/terrain/deepwater",
    -> This leads to "graphics/terrain/deepwater_015015.png"
 * Select profiles by existences of "empires2*.dat"
   * If "Games/Forgotten\ Empires/Data/empires2_x1_p1.dat" exists,
-    use the forgotten profile
+    use the forgotten profile.
   * If no "Data/empires2_x1_p1.dat" exists, the 1.0c patch is missing
   * => We can determine which version is available, by checking which dat files are here